preciofishbone/OmniaDocsG2/blocks/general-block-settings/filters/index.rst

 Filter UI
 ============

-Here's a general description on how to add filters for a block, when the option is available:
+Here's a general description on how to add filters for a block, when the option is available.
+Here, all options are describe, even if all is not available everywhere.

 The first step is: